When Access Disappears

 I wasn’t thinking about the day of the fall, but it came back anyway.

-Instinct surged: check the airway, assess orientation, stabilize the spine.
+Instinct surged: check the airway, stabilize the spine.
 But it faded the moment our eyes met.
 She wasn’t in shock.
 She was just tired—worn down from holding herself upright in a body that no longer responded.

 There was no blood, no visible wound—just the slow collapse.
 I had nothing to offer but stillness.
 That day, I wasn’t the EMT.
-I wasn’t the one tracking symptoms or answering doctors.
+I wasn’t tracking symptoms or answering doctors.
 I was hers, whatever that still meant.

 When I opened the car door, she looked startled.